Maths

 Implementation

-To ensure consistent coverage, teachers follow the White Rose Maths scheme of learning to support their planning, together with Big Maths.
+To ensure consistent coverage, teachers began following the Mastering Number program to support their planning and delivery of Maths.
 In March 2018, HCPS became part of a year-long SSIF Maths Project (implementing a Maths No Problem Mastery approach to teaching across school) however after the impact of Covid-19, we moved away from the Maths-No Problem scheme and teachers used a list of non-negotiables created for each year group alongside the National Curriculum objectives to ensure children’s gaps in knowledge and understanding were more secure.
-We are continuing to embed Mastery Maths within school through the White Rose Maths scheme.
+We then continued to embed Mastery Maths within school through the White Rose Maths scheme until July 2024 and since September 2024, supported by the NCETM - Maths Hub, HCPS now follows the Mastering Number program.

-High quality resources are used in conjunction with White Rose Maths, such as Big Maths, NRICH and the NCETM Professional Development materials.
+High quality resources are used in conjunction with Mastering Number, such as White Rose resources, NRICH and the NCETM Professional Development materials.

 Materials to further support our delivery of the Mathematics Curriculum and enable our children to be exposed to a variety of different types of learning and problems.
 In addition, the school’s Calculations Policy is used to ensure a coherent approach to teaching the operations across HCPS.